ebanfa/shadow-plugin-builder/README.md

 ## Motivation

-Having worked with JEE in past projects, I had the idea using WordPress as an application server.
+Having worked with JEE in past projects, I had the idea of having a JEE type API in PHP with WordPress as the application server.

 ## Installation